agama-project/agama/playwright/README.md

 There is one test specially designed for refreshing the screenshots displayed in the main `README.md` file.

-To fully run the installation run this:
+To fully run the installation type this:

 ```
 RUN_INSTALLATION=1 BASE_URL=https://<host>:9090 npx playwright test --headed take_screenshots